bhskr-j-dka/Glofox/README.md

 - **PUT /bookings/{id}**: Update an existing booking by ID.
   - **Validations**:
     - **Booking Date Within Class Range**: The booking date must remain within the class's start and end date after an update.
-    - **Capacity Check**: Ensure the updated booking does not exceed the class's capacity.
   - **Sample request body**:
     ```json
     {